 Any fumes from using it for crafts can be toxic if you use food in the oven after.

 It might also take a few tries to get the right temperature and time settings for your oven.

 Be careful NOT TO BURN your mug by placing it in too long.
-One of my trials I put it in for 12 minutes which was WAY TOO LONG and caused permanent burn marks on my mug.
+In one of my trials, I put it in for 12 minutes which was WAY TOO LONG and caused permanent burn marks on my mug.